akostrik/stage_telegram_python/README.md

 - Real-time analysis of messages, giving users instant feedback on the content they are consuming.
 - Echo chamber detection: One of the standout features of the current version is the ability to detect echo chambers, where multiple channels promote the same narrative, potentially indicating coordinated propaganda efforts.

-## future enhancements
-As technology and misinformation tactics evolve, so will this application.
-Future versions aim to:
-- integrate with other messaging platforms beyond Telegram
-- allow users to customize their propaganda detection parameters
-- provide real-time alerts to users about exceptional analysis results
-- detection of the first channel to spead information
-- comparison of the rusults with other projects
-- Customizable detection parameters: Recognizing that propaganda can be subjective, I introduced features that allow users to customize detection parameters, tailoring the system to their individual needs.

-## OpenAI experimentations
 The teste launched on two groups of channels, a propagandistic group and a non-propagandistic one (accordingly to personal intuition), shows the difference of the average trust coefficients of the groups between 3 and 8 points:

 ![test](https://github.com/akostrik/stage_telegram/assets/22834202/dbc311e8-38f4-46f5-a31d-c060e9f28c1e)